plone/documentation/adapt-and-extend/theming/resources.rst

 - compile: Compilation is necessary, if the bundle has any LESS or require.js resources.

+The following are also possible bundle options, but automatically set by Plone:

 - jscompilation: URL of the compiled and minified JS file.